spq/pkappa2/README.md

 ```
 Open http://localhost:8080/ to access the web interface.
 The `converters` folder is mapped into the container for you to tweak.
+You can modify the `docker-compose.yml` file and uncomment the `./pcaps_incoming` volume bind mount to allow to ingest pcaps by moving them into the mounted directory.
 All command line options can be specified using environment variables.

 ### Manually